StatCan/aaw-kubeflow-profiles-controller/README.md

 ### [authpolicy.go](./cmd/authpolicy.go)

 Responsible for creating, removing and updating [Istio Authorization Policies](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source) using the [Istio client](https://github.com/istio/client-go) for a given `Profile`.
+Currently, the only `AuthorizationPolicy` is to block upload/download from protected-b `Notebook`'s.

 ### [limitrange.go](./cmd/limitrange.go)